SystemFw/blog/content/posts/data-oriented.md

 from _x_ to _y_ , and then exposing oneself to a wide range of such ideas.

-TODO: streamline
-It's challenging, however, to show a fully worked example of this process, which is not self contained by its very nature.

-Well, this post aims to do exactly that: we will look at a problem involving distributed transactions in a very high level functional language, and solve it with a technique used to rearchitect object oriented code in the presence of manual memory management.
+This post aims show a fully worked example of this process: we will look at a problem involving distributed transactions in a very high level functional language, and solve it with a technique used to rearchitect object oriented code in the presence of manual memory management.
 Let's dive in.

 ## Intro: distributed transactions in Unison